 Information Concerning Compensation of Portfolio Managers.
-For the period ending December 31, 2023, Messrs.
-Horn, Biswas, Xiao and Crawshaw were compensated by the Adviser based on a fixed salary plus a bonus.
+For the period ending December 31, 2024, Messrs.
+Horn, Xiao and Crawshaw were compensated by the Adviser based on a fixed salary plus a bonus.
 This bonus was based on the overall profitability of the Adviser based on assets under management and performance of overall firm mandates.

 Portfolio Manager Ownership in the Fund.
-The Adviser has provided the following information regarding each portfolio manager's ownership in the Fund as of December 31, 2023:
+The Adviser has provided the following information regarding each portfolio manager's ownership in the Fund as of December 31, 2024:

-Portfolio Manager Dollar Range of Beneficial Ownership in the Fund as of December 31, 2023
+Portfolio Manager Dollar Range of Beneficial Ownership in the Fund as of December 31, 2024

 Bernard R. Horn, Jr. Over \$1,000,000

-Sumanta Biswas Over \$1,000,000

 Bin Xiao \$100,001 - \$500,000

 Jason Crawshaw Over \$1,000,000

 Fees.
+Subject to the general oversight of the Board, the Adviser makes investment decisions for the Fund pursuant to an investment advisory agreement between the Adviser and the Trust, on behalf of the Fund (the "Advisory Agreement").
 The Adviser receives an advisory fee from the Fund at an annual rate equal to 1.00% of the Fund's average annual daily net assets under the terms of the Advisory Agreement.
-The Adviser has contractually agreed to waive its fee and/ or reimburse Fund expenses to limit the Fund's Total Annual Fund Operating Expenses (excluding all taxes, interest, portfolio transaction expenses, dividend and interest expense on short sales, acquired fund fees and expenses, proxy expenses and extraordinary expenses) to 0.99% through April 30, 2025 ("Expense Cap").
+The actual advisory fee rate retained by the Adviser for the fiscal year ended December 31, 2024 was 0.79%.
+The Adviser has contractually agreed to waive its fee and/ or reimburse Fund expenses to limit the Fund's Total Annual Fund Operating Expenses (excluding all taxes, interest, portfolio transaction expenses) to 0.99% through April 30, 2026 ("Expense Cap").
 The Expense Cap may only be raised or eliminated with the consent of the Board of Trustees.
-The Adviser may recoup from the Fund fees waived and expenses reimbursed from the Adviser pursuant to the Expense Cap if such recoupment is made within three years of the fee waiver or expense reimbursement and does not cause the Total Annual Fund Operating Expenses of the Fund (i.e., after the recoupment has been taken into account) to exceed the lesser of (i) the then-current expense cap, and (ii) the expense cap in place at the time the fees/expenses were waived/reimbursed.
+The Adviser may recoup from the Fund fees waived and expenses reimbursed by the Adviser pursuant to the Expense Cap if such recoupment is made within three years of the fee waiver or expense reimbursement and does not cause the Total Annual Fund Operating Expenses of the Fund (i.e., after recoupment has been taken into account) to exceed the lesser of (i) the then-current expense cap and (ii) the expense cap in place at the time the fees/ expenses were waived/reimbursed.
 Total Annual Fund Operating Expenses will increase if exclusions from the Expense Cap apply.